Horat1us/yii2-static-behavior/README.md

 (to be used in **StaticBehavior**).
 - [Item](./src/StaticBehavior/Item.php) - abstract **ItemInterface** implementation.
 Allows to configure handlers (for example methods) for different events.
+- [Bootstrap\Behavior](src/StaticBehavior/Bootstrap/Behavior.php) - behavior to attach handlers
+before action and detach after controller/module action.
+Should be used if some handlers will be used only when module executed.

 ## Usage